eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-amqp10.md

 permalink: connectivity-protocol-bindings-amqp10.html
 ---

-The Ditto Protocol message can be sent *as is* as **AMQP 1.0** message.
-The Ditto Protocol JSON must be sent as `UTF-8` encoded String payload.

-The `content-type` of AMQP 1.0 messages must be set to:
+When messages are sent in [Ditto Protocol](protocol-overview.html) (as `UTF-8` encoded String payload), the `content-type` of AMQP 1.0 messages must be set to:

 ```
 application/vnd.eclipse.ditto+json
 ```

+If messages which are not in Ditto Protocol should be processed, a [payload mapping](connectivity-mapping.html) must be configured for the AMQP 1.0 connection in order to transform the messages.

 ## AMQP 1.0 properties